- Kristiania University College

 - Project manager: Arild Fetveit

-- Project participants: Nils Arne Bakke – School of Economics, Innovation and Technology at Kristiania University College, Liv Hausken – Department of Media and Communication UiO, Hany Farid – Berkeley at University of California, Susanne Ø. Sæther – Henie Onstad Art Center, Ståle Grut – NRK, Morten Moen – School of Economics, Innovation and Technology at Kristiania University College
+- Project participants: Nils Arne Bakke – School of Economics, Innovation and Technology at Kristiania University College, Liv Hausken – Department of Media and Communication UiO, Susanne Ø. Sæther – Henie Onstad Art Center, Ståle Grut –NRK, Morten Moen – School of Arts, Design and Media at Kristiania University College